 It can seem like an insurmountable challenge, but you still have options.
 It’s important that you take a deep breath, and give yourself the chance to explore your options.
 Start now by reading through a few simple tips on what to do when your medical condition keeps you from working.

-File for Social Security Disability
+File for Disability Assistance

-If you are unable to work a mainstream job due to a physical or mental illness/injury, you should be filing for social security disability assistance.
+If you are unable to work a mainstream job due to a physical or mental illness/injury, you should be filing for disability assistance.
 The government has funds in place to help keep citizens in this situation financially afloat.

 You won’t have a huge income if your disability payments are all you have to sustain your life, but taking this step will give you a steady financial foundation.
 However, you should prepare yourself for a lengthy process.

-Social security claims almost always get denied the first time, but don’t give up after your first denial letter.
+These claims almost always get denied the first time, but don’t give up after your first denial letter.
 Keep going through the red tape of the system, and you will eventually receive the help you need.

 File for Workers’ Compensation